woleet/woleet-weblibs/README.md

     - `tx_not_found`: the Bitcoin transaction does not exist.
     - `error_while_getting_transaction`: the Bitcoin transaction cannot be retrieved.
     - `target_hash_mismatch`: the receipt's target hash is not equal to `hash` or to the `file` hash.
-    - `http_error` on a http request error.
+    - `http_error`: an unexpected HTTP error occurred during the verification process.

 ### <a name="hashfile"></a>Compute the SHA256 hash of a file

-To compute the SHA256 hash of a file, you have to instance a Hasher object: `var hasher = new woleet.file.Hasher`.
+To compute the SHA256 hash of a file, you have to instantiate a Hasher object: `var hasher = new woleet.file.Hasher`.
 This object provides an interface to hash files in the browser:

 See example at [examples/hashfile.html](examples/hashfile.html)